badlogic/orfondl/container/README.md

 ## Running multiple downloads at once

 Currently there is no mechanism to provide a list of download URLs.
-But you can invoke multiple download instances at by `deamonizing` each container runtime.
+But you can invoke multiple download instances at by `daemonizing` each container runtime.

 Eg:

 `podman run -d --rm -v /my/download/directory:/download:z docker.io/toughiq/orfondl:latest https://on.orf.at/video/14202586/soko-donau-zuendstoff`

 `podman run -d --rm -v /my/download/directory:/download:z docker.io/toughiq/orfondl:latest https://on.orf.at/video/14211599/soko-donau-schachmatt`

 You can check the progress via: